kangliu1225/JMP-GCF/README.md

 - NVIDIA GPU + CUDA + CuDNN

 ## Citation
-If our code is useful to you, please cite:
+:satisfied: If our paper and code are useful to you, please cite:

 @ARTICLE{jmpgcf,